 THE CONNECTION BETWEEN JONATHAN AND THOMAS GAINSBOROUGH: Music

-Gainsborough at the time of the commissioning was looking to break into the theatrical art set of creative London.
-He appreciated their cultured manner, their love of music and drama and their acceptance of artistic endeavors.
-But in order to fall in seamlessly with this crowd he felt he had to step up his game as far as skill-level and painting technique.
-So he studied the style that he most admired, Flemish painter Anthony van Dyck.
+Gainsborough, at the time that he was commissioned to paint The Blue Boy, was looking to break into the theatrical art set of creative London.
+He appreciated the city’s cultured manner, their love of music and drama and their acceptance of artistic endeavors.
+But in order to fall in seamlessly with this crowd, he felt he had to step up his game as far as skill-level and painting technique.
+So he studied the style that he most admired, Flemish painter Anthony van Dyck…

 THE CONNECTION BETWEEN THOMAS GAINSBOROUGH & THOMAS LAWRENCE: The Royal Academy of Arts

-Aside from the obvious facts that they were both portrait artists, both named Thomas and both incredibly talented, the two Thomas’ were also big-time supporters of their trade.
-Separated by a generation in age, Thomas Gainsborough, the elder of the two was a founding member in The Royal Academy of Arts which opened in London in 1768 as an exhibition venue and educational support center for artists.
+Aside from the obvious facts that they were both portrait artists, both named Thomas, and both incredibly talented, the two Thomas’ were also big-time supporters of their trade.
+Separated by a generation in age, Thomas Gainsborough, the elder of the two, was a founding member in The Royal Academy of Arts which opened in London in 1768 as an exhibition venue and an educational support center for artists.
 Thomas Lawrence became its 4th president in 1820.
-Lawrence was an admirer of Gainsborough’s work but is uncertain if the two ever met.
+While it is known that Lawrence was an admirer of Gainsborough’s work, it is uncertain if the two ever met.

 THE CONNECTION BETWEEN PINKIE AND THOMAS LAWRENCE: Early Death